John-Skinner/vtkjsviewer/README.md

-# Labelling tool for marking regions from MRI images.
+# Labeling tool for marking regions from MRI images.
 In very early stage, just displays images with vtk.js

 Refer to the wiki for design.